Physical Therapy

 • Collaboration with Dr. Burke for Seamless Care

-Our physical therapy team works closely with Dr. Burke to ensure seamless care throughout your recovery process.
-Regular communication between your surgeon and physical therapist ensures that your rehabilitation program is perfectly aligned with your surgical outcomes and long-term health goals.
+Regular communication between your surgeon and physical therapist ensures that your rehabilitation plan aligns with your surgical outcomes and long-term orthopedic goals.

 Common orthopedic conditions treated with physical therapy include: